Microbiology, Infection & Immunity

 The molecular biology, transmission, and pathogenesis of human viruses will be explored.
 In addition to general principles of virology, lectures and paper discussions will focus on specific human pathogens including HIV, herpesviruses, ebolaviruses, alphaviruses, and adenoviruses, among others.

-Offered AUT, 3.0 credits, Weeks 1-10, Offered even-numbered years, Will be offered in AUT 2024
+Offered AUT, 3.0 credits, Weeks 1-10, even years.
+Will be offered in AUT 2026

 Basic principles in prokaryotic cell structure, genomics, and metabolism.
 Introduction to prokaryotic physiology, bacterial pathogenesis, and microbial ecology.